 Charlie dragged me into the garden to teach me, again, how to change the tubes on my road bike.
 I had the best of intentions of getting back on the roadie at some point.
 I lugged it from Arizona on the back of my car, after all.
 And yes, I knew it was sitting in the garage with flats, like it had sat in my storage closet with flats for years prior to the move.
+But I have got the best commuter bike on the market and it is brilliant when I bike to work and back and so I’ve gotten used to it being the only bike that I use.
 I tried explaining, “I am simply much more comfortable on my commuter bike.
 Wider tires, basket, much less risk of falling off because I’m not clipped into pedals.”

 His response?
 “Tough.
 Let’s fix the tires.
 We are going for a ride.”

 I had a crash that shook me up four years ago.
 Four years and I’m still not over it.
 Even though I’ve competed in triathlons and I’ve put hundreds of miles on my commuter bike since — I can still hear the noise of hitting the ground, flailing as I’m attached to my bike.
 My finger is still crooked.